Economy of the Cayman Islands: Standard of living

-Because the islands cannot produce enough goods to support the population, about 90% of their food and consumer goods must be imported.
+Because the islands cannot produce enough goods to support the population, about 100% of their food and consumer goods must be imported.
 In addition, the islands have few natural fresh water resources.
 Desalination of sea water is used to solve this.

 Despite those challenges, the Caymanians enjoy one of the highest outputs per capita and one of the highest standards of living in the world.

 Education is compulsory to the age of 16 and is free to all Caymanian children.
 Most schools follow the British educational system.
-Ten primary, one special education and two highs schools ('junior high and senior high') are operated by the government, along with eight private high schools.
+Ten primary, one special education and two high schools ('junior high and senior high') are operated by the government, along with eight private high schools.
 In addition, there is a law school, a university-college and a medical school.

 Poverty relief is provided by the Needs Assessment Unit, a government agency established by the Poor Persons (Relief) Law in January 1964.